 Why this organization?
 Some students told me that they got confused when they encountered a new topic and lectures switched back and forth between the different types of reactors.
 I can understand their concern.
 I now think it is better to stick to Batch reactors until students learn them very well before switching to other reactors.
-Part 1 briefly introduce the three types of reactors.
+Part 1 briefly introduces the three types of reactors.

 The links below are to PDF files.
 Hit the browser “back” button to return here.

 4 – integration